-The digital sector is one of the fastest evolving and innovative drivers of economic growth and job creation across the EU.
-In the UK, the sector is worth approximately £118 billion a year, accounting for 16% of domestic output, 10% of employment and 24% of total exports.
-Forty-three percent of UK digital exports go to the EU, meaning Brexit will significantly influence the sector and its role in the wider economy.
+In the UK, the tech sector is worth approximately £118 billion a year, accounting for 16% of domestic output, 10% of employment and 24% of total exports.
+Forty-three percent of UK digital exports go to the EU, meaning Brexit will have a significant impact on the sector and its role in the wider economy.

 The UK has been a vocal advocate of a fully functioning Digital Single Market (DSM) in the EU.
 David Cameron’s government insisted a DSM should be implemented “once and for all” to unlock growth opportunities.
 Indeed, as one of the larger Member States, the UK was the driving force in pushing for the DSM’s completion, supported mainly by Denmark, Estonia, Sweden and the Netherlands.

 Now that the UK has decided to leave the EU, it may find itself half-in and half-out of a half-completed strategy.
-The final outcome of the Brexit negotiations and the final trade agreement between the EU and UK will have paramount importance to the tech industry.
+The final outcome of the Brexit negotiations and the final trade agreement between the EU and UK will be of paramount importance to the tech industry.

 Regulation – a quick introduction

 The DSM strategy was introduced by the European Commission in May 2015 and is one of its ten key priorities for this legislative term (2014-2019).
 It aims to eliminate technical digital barriers to create a free online market and further boost the bloc’s digital economy.
 Under this strategy, the EU has processed multiple legislative initiatives dealing with a range of issues including, e-commerce, copyright, data privacy, telecoms and geo-blocking.